ImageMagick v6 Examples --

 [IM Output]

-If you specifically turn off the matte channel you get a black canvas, due to the mathematics involved.
+If you specifically turn off the alpha channel, then the operator will clear the image to black, due to the mathematics involved.

 [IM Output]

-With the special control option "compose:outside-overlay" you can limit this clearing to just the area overlaid, regardless of if the overlay image contains transparency or not.
-For example.
+The special Define Setting "compose:outside-overlay" allows you limit this clearing to just the area overlaid regardless if the overlay image contains transparency or not.
+For example:

 -compose Clear -composite compose_clear_limited.gif